Service Alert

 Braille (Contracted), Electronic braille (Contracted), DAISY Audio (Direct to Player), DAISY Audio (Zip), DAISY text (Direct to player), DAISY text (Zip), Word (Zip), ePub (Zip)

-Historical fiction, Multi-cultural fiction, LGBTQ+ fiction
+General fiction, Multi-cultural fiction

 Synthetic audio, Automated braille